PrestaShop/docs/src/content/1.7/development/architecture/domain/cqrs.md

 {{< figure src="../img/new_architecture.png" title="New architecture using CQRS" >}}

+## Validation

+### Commands validity

+An ideal `Command` should be built in such way, that it is impossible to construct it invalid, but that does not mean it has to handle the validation logic itself.
+As you may know, the `Domain` layer is responsible for all the domain related logic & validation, so the most practical approach is to use the `Domain` classes in a constructor of a command.
+For example, take a look at [ProductCondition](https://github.com/PrestaShop/PrestaShop/blob/1.7.8.x/src/Core/Domain/Product/ValueObject/ProductCondition.php) - this is a Value object of `Product` domain.
+It allows constructing specific values and throws `ProductConstraintException` if invalid one is provided.
+It is currently used in [UpdateProductOptionsCommand](https://github.com/PrestaShop/PrestaShop/1.7.8.x/develop/src/Core/Domain/Product/Command/UpdateProductOptionsCommand.php) and helps to maintain the command validity.
+However, most of the time we need much more than simple type validation, so when it is required to check something more complicated (e.g. need to perform a database query to find certain records), we can do it at a [next level]({{< relref "#command-handler-validation" >}}).

+### Command Handler validation

+As you may find [below]({{< relref "#command-and-commandhandler-principles" >}}), the `CommandHandlers` are not supposed to validate the `Domain` themself, but only combine certain `domain services` which takes care of that validation.
+So, unless the validation is related to some integrational, technical checks specific to this use-case only, the `CommandHandler` should just leave this responsibility to the `Domain`.

+{{% notice %}}
+`Query` and `QueryHandlers` can only perform `read` operations, therefore they don't need any `domain related validation`.
+{{% /notice %}}

 ## CQRS Principles in PrestaShop

 1. All input validation SHOULD be done during the object construction.